tagion/tagion/bdd/tagion/testbench/network/Multipleclients_server_connections.md

 Feature: Test server module with multiple client connection

-This test setup an multi-client server
+This test setup an multiple-clients to server module and test the communication between the clients and server.

 Scenario: A server module with capable to service multi client should be test

-Given the server has been stated
+Given the server should been stated

-Given multiple clients has been stated and connected to the server
+Given multiple clients should been stated and connected to the server

-When the clients has send and receive verified data
+When the clients should send and receive verified data

 Then the clients should disconnects to the server.